 Even with point-to-point, there isn’t a way to queue the messages needed.
 There would be zero visibility of what is happening on the other end and there would be a lingering question regarding the status of each endpoint.
 If the API message is generated from the source system and it comes up as an error, and the other system is down, that becomes a big problem.
 You will need to reprocess, which is another issue in itself.

-If ForgeRock hadn’t addressed this with an API integration platform, they would’ve faced many obstacles.
+If ForgeRock hadn’t addressed this with a platform, they would’ve faced many obstacles.
 For example, they would have to write the APIs for Salesforce and Intacct and develop it on both ends to change the data package.
-This project couldn’t have been accomplished with ForgeRock’s existing technology providers and they didn’t want to hire an army of developers to build the APIs since that approach is costly, time-consuming, and overall not scalable.
+This project couldn’t have been accomplished with ForgeRock’s existing technology providers and they didn’t want to hire an army of developers to build the APIs.

 “It is tough to imagine not having a platform to help us achieve what we needed to do.
 We started in June and it was scheduled for completion in September.
 We would have needed about six resources to meet that deadline.” said Anil Madithati, Senior Manager, Business Applications and Architecture.

 You need a platform that is powerful, fast, scalable and reliable